Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Experimental results

 \subsubsection{Results on the J-HMDB Dataset}

-For the J-HMDB dataset, the results in terms of frame-level mAPs and video-level mAPs are reported in Table~\ref{tab:HMDB-frame} and Table~\ref{tab:HMDB-video}, respectively.
-Since the videos in J-HMDB dataset are trimmed to only contain actions, the temporal refinement process is not required, so we do not apply our TR method when generating action tubes on the J-HMDB dataset.
+For the J-HMDB dataset, the frame-level mAPs and the video-level mAPs from different mothods are reported in Table~\ref{tab:HMDB-frame} and Table~\ref{tab:HMDB-video}, respectively.
+Since the videos in the J-HMDB dataset are trimmed to only contain actions, the temporal refinement process is not required, so we do not apply our temporal boundary refinement module when generating action tubes on the J-HMDB dataset.

-We have similar observation as in the UCF-101-24 dataset.
+We have similar observations as in the UCF-101-24 dataset.
 At the video-level, our method is again the best performer under all evaluation metrics on the J-HMDB dataset (see Table~\ref{tab:HMDB-video}).
 When using the IoU threshold $\delta = 0.5$, our PCSC method outperforms~\cite{Gu_2018_CVPR} and \cite{Sun_2018_ECCV} by 3.6\% and 2.1\%, respectively.

 At the frame-level (see Table~\ref{tab:HMDB-frame}), our PCSC method performs the second best, which is only worse than a very recent work~\cite{Sun_2018_ECCV}.
 However, the work in \cite{Sun_2018_ECCV} uses S3D-G as the backbone network, which provides much stronger features when compared with the I3D features used in our method.
 In addition, please note that, our method outperforms~\cite{Sun_2018_ECCV} in terms of mAPs at the video level (see Table~\ref{tab:HMDB-video}), which demonstrates promising performance of our PCSC method.
-Moreover, as a general framework, our PCSC method could also take advantage of strong features provided by the S3D-G model to further improve the results, which will be explored in our future work.
+Moreover, as a general framework, our PCSC method could also take advantage of strong features provided by the S3D-G method to further improve the results, which will be explored in our future work.